-Only 4-cylinder 4-stroke engines of mass production with an FIM homologation for Supersport/Superstock 600cc are accepted.
+Only 4-cylinder 4-stroke engines of a mass production with an FIM homologation for Supersport/Superstock 600cc with max.
+600cc are accepted.

-Eligible models are listed on the FIM website (www.fim-live.com).
+Eligible models are listed on the FIM website (www.fim-moto.com).

 Only eligible engines homologated since 01.01.2009 will be accepted.